future-ruins/vinyl-club-client/README.md

 ## About this project

 Vinyl Club is a project built for practice purposes.
 The idea was to develop a simple app that allows local registered users / record collectors to exchange vinyl records from their collections.
+The project is not yet finished.

 Related repos: